SHORT BIO

 Gee’s work has been featured in WIRE, neural.it, Scientific American blog, VICE, MusicWorks, and Canadian Art magazine.
 She has received awards from the Canada Council for the Arts, and the Conseil des arts et lettres du Québec, as well as the Conseil des Arts de Montreal, the Social Sciences and Humanities Research Council of Canada, and the Saskatchewan Arts Board.

 As a researcher she is actively investigating queerness, gender, digital lutherie and new instruments for musical expression, and ASMR in fields of electronic and experimental music.
-For more information on her academic work and for inquiries, please visit her faculty webpage at Université de Montréal.
+For more information on her academic work, please visit her faculty webpage at Université de Montréal.

 Download Press Photos (2020)